isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 #### 15. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Germany?

-Singapore Citizens, Permanent Residents and Long-Term Pass holders who travel under the RGL arrangement and comply with the terms of the RGL arrangement will not be required to pay for their medical bills at public hospitals should they test positive for COVID-19 upon return from Germany, for as long as the Singapore Government is paying COVID-19 patient bills for Singapore Citizens, Permanent Residents and Long-Term Pass holders.

-Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the letter issued by the Singaporean-German Chamber of Industry and Commerce which confirms that he/she was granted approval by the relevant authorities to travel to Germany via the RGL.
-This letter is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from Germany via the RGL.
+Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.

+Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.

+With effect from 1 January 202, this will also apply to all new and returning SCs, PRs and LTPHs who last left Singapore before 27 March 2020.

 -----